Installing a sump pump and waterproofing system is the least disruptive and most effective way to keep a basement dry - and keep it dry all the time!

 The following are steps our basement waterproofing technicians take when installing one of our sump pump systems in your home.
 At The Basement Guys® Cleveland, our certified basement waterproofers can install a complete sump pump system in just one visit to your home!

-For a FREE sump pump installation estimate in Ohio, including Cuyahoga Falls, Cleveland, Akron and other nearby areas, call or e-mail us today!
+For a FREE sump pump installation estimate in Ohio, including Cleveland, Akron, Youngstown and other nearby areas, call or e-mail us today!

 First, a sump pump pit is excavated for the liner and pump to be placed inside.
 This protects your sump pump from the mud and debris around the pump pit.